Cloud Cost Problems Usually Start With Architecture, Not Pricing

 Cloud cost problems are rarely solved by negotiation alone.
 They are solved by better architecture, clearer ownership, and stronger operational controls.

-If the environment is undisciplined, pricing pressure will always come back.
+If the environment is undisciplined, pricing pressure will always return.

 Share this article